conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ---
-title: Fun with finites
+title: Composing correct constructions categorically
 author: Conal Elliott
 ---

-# Fun with finites
+# Composing correct constructions categorically

 This chapter is one step in a journey to construct machine-verified hardware design in a simple, principled manner.